dtcenter/MET/docs/Users_Guide/point-stat.rst

   * - 32
     - UVOOABAR
     - Mean((uo-uc)²+(vo-vc)²)
+  * - 33
+    - FA_SPEED_BAR
+    - Mean forecast wind speed anomaly
+  * - 34
+    - OA_SPEED_BAR
+    - Mean observed wind speed anomaly

 .. _table_PS_format_info_VCNT:

 .. list-table:: Format information for VCNT (Vector Continuous Statistics) output line type.
-Note that each statistic (except TOTAL) is followed by two columns giving bootstrap confidence intervals.
-These confidence intervals are not currently calculated for this release of MET, but will be in future releases.
+Note that the bootstrap confidence intervals columns ending with BCL and BCU are not currently calculated for this release of MET, but will be in future releases.
   :widths: auto
   :header-rows: 2